margotmg/margotmg.github.io/_projects/2_project.md

 ---

 ## Outcome Statement
-> By developing an authoring assistant for *Lectura Fácil* using *LanguageTool*, I showed how linguistic guidelines, automation, and inclusive design can align — while also uncovering critical gaps around layout, user testing, and human-in-the-loop workflows.
+> By developing an authoring assistant for LF using *LanguageTool*, I showed how linguistic guidelines, automation, and inclusive design can align — while also uncovering critical gaps around layout, user testing, and human-in-the-loop workflows.
 This project strengthens my capability to lead UX research and tooling for accessible language technology.